pixiteapps/billingx/README.md

 Simply inject the `DebugBillingClient` instead of the standard `BillingClient` from the support library.
 Then you can continue to use the `BillingClient` as you normally would.

-If you're not using a dependency injection framework like [Dagger](), you can create a simply factory to get the appropriate instance.
+If you're not using a dependency injection framework like [Dagger](), you can create a simple factory to get the appropriate instance.

 In `src/release/java`: